1996–97 Los Angeles Lakers season

+During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, O'Neal and Jones were both selected for the 1997 NBA All-Star Game, as members of the Western Conference All-Star team; it was Jones's first ever All-Star appearance.
+However, O'Neal did not participate due to injury.
+Meanwhile, Bryant won the NBA Slam Dunk Contest.
+In addition, Bryant, Knight and Fisher were all selected for the NBA Rookie Game, as members of the Western Conference Rookie team; Bryant scored 31 points along with 8 rebounds and 2 steals, despite the Western Conference losing to the Eastern Conference, 96–91.
+O'Neal also finished tied in ninth place in Most Valuable Player voting, while Jones finished tied in twelfth place in Most Improved Player voting.

-In the Western Conference First Round of the playoffs, the Lakers defeated the Portland Trail Blazers in four games.
+In the Western Conference First Round of the 1997 NBA playoffs, the Lakers defeated the Portland Trail Blazers in four games.
 However, in the Western Conference Semi-finals, they lost in five games to regular season MVP Karl Malone, John Stockton and the Utah Jazz.
-The Jazz would reach the NBA Finals for the first time, but would lose to the defending champion Chicago Bulls in six games.
+The Jazz would reach the NBA Finals for the first time, but would lose to the defending NBA champion Chicago Bulls in six games.

+The Lakers finished 15th in the NBA in home-game attendance, with an attendance of 697,159 at the Great Western Forum during the regular season.
 Following the season, Scott went overseas and signed with the Greek Basket League giants Panathinaikos for the 1997–98 season, while Kersey signed as a free agent with the Seattle SuperSonics, and Knight signed with the Boston Celtics.

-One notable highlight of the season was the Lakers holding the Dallas Mavericks to just two points in the third quarter, in an 87–80 home win on April 6, 1997.
+One notable highlight of the regular season was the Lakers holding the Dallas Mavericks to just two points in the third quarter, in an 87–80 home win on April 6, 1997.
 It was the fewest points scored in a quarter of a game in NBA history.